 - A person with whom someone has a child in common with

 - People who are dating or have dated

 There are three degrees of domestic assault.
-The first degree is charged when the actor allegedly intentionally causes serious physical harm to an intimate partner.
-A first violation is a Class IIA felony which is punishable by up to twenty years imprisonment.
+The first degree is charged when the actor is accused of intentionally causing serious physical harm to an intimate partner.
+A first violation is a Class IIA felony, which is punishable by up to twenty years imprisonment.
 A subsequent violation is a Class II felony.

-Third-degree domestic assault includes allegedly intentionally and knowingly causing bodily harm to an intimate partner or threatens that person imminent bodily injury or in a menacing manner.
+Third-degree domestic assault is defined as intentionally and knowingly causing bodily harm to an intimate partner or threaten that person with imminent bodily injury or in a menacing manner.
 This is a Class I misdemeanor, which is punishable by up to one-year imprisonment and/or a fine of up to $1,000.
 Any subsequent offense is a Class IIIA felony.